dhruvk19/recipe-analysis/README.md

 The `'cal_per_ingredient'` feature represents the calories per ingredient in the recipe.
 This could show how efficiently the recipe uses calories in its dish, trying to minimize the number of ingredients used.
 This also plays a role in the complexity of the dish, since more ingredients used may steer away users who prefer a simple dish, whilst maintaining their calorie intake.

 For this model, we iteratively tested N_estimaters from 50, 100, 150, and eventually narrowed it down as the model returned its most optimal one to 235.
 We continued this same approach for max_depth and min_samples_split, to which the data is listed below.
+We used a Random Forest Regressor as it can handle mixed feature types, and outliers (as we see in minutes) dont have as strong of an influence compared to linear models.

 ## Results
 After running and fine-tuning our hyperparameters, we were able to get our optimal results with the parameters below.